Skip to main content

 Tips

-• Keep staging in sync: Rebuild staging from production regularly so your tests reflect real conditions.
+• Keep staging in sync: Restore a recent production backup into staging regularly so your tests reflect real conditions.

-• Use development branches liberally: They are free to create and auto-delete, so create one per feature or bug fix.
+• Use development branches liberally: They are lightweight and auto-clean after about 24 hours, so create one per feature or bug fix and let it expire.

 • Protect your production branch: On GitHub/GitLab, require pull request reviews before merging to main to prevent accidental pushes.

-• Monitor deployments: Check the deployment logs in the Skysize dashboard if a build fails.
-Most failures are caused by a missing Python dependency or a module XML error.
+• Monitor deployments: Check the build logs (open the deployment and click View Logs) in the Skysize dashboard if a deployment fails.
+Most failures are caused by a missing Python dependency or an error in a module's XML or manifest.